BOS-Bae/Balance-indirect-reciprocity/README.md

 # Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs

-These are simulation codes which generate numerical results of the paper : 'Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs' (Minwoo Bae, Takashi Shimada, Seung Ki Baek).
+These are simulation codes which generate numerical results of the paper :

+'Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs' (Minwoo Bae, Takashi Shimada, Seung Ki Baek).

 arXiv link : https://arxiv.org/abs/2404.15664

-## Eigenvector
+## Eigenvector (C++)

 The codes for conducting power-method to obtain stationary probability distribution and probability flow.

-## Ising
+## Ising (Julia)

 The codes for Monte Carlo simulation of Ising model with three-spin interaction on various lattice structures.